-ELEDLights has sold nearly 15,000 magnetic LED strip light kits since we first introduced them.
-They're a great alternative to LED tubes for retrofitting fluorescent troffers, but they also have other uses.
-Read on to find out where, how, and why you might use magnetic LED strips:
+A top question we get is...
+"Can LED strip lights replace fluorescent tubes?"
+Yes, magnetic LED strip lights are often used to replace fluorescent tubes, but they also have other uses.
+Read on to find out where, how, and why you might use magnetic LED strips.

-What's included in a magnetic strip light kit?
+What's included in a magnetic LED strip light kit?

 All of our kits include an LED driver with magnetic backing and two, three, or four light strips, plus quick-connect cables to connect the strips to the driver.
 A few of our kits also include integrated frosted lenses to diffuse the light and make the strips appear more like fluorescent tubes.

 Where can magnetic strip light kits be used?

 Our magnetic strip lights were designed to replace fluorescent tubes in troffer fixtures.
 Both the lights and their driver have magnetic backing that lets you stick them to the metal interior of the fixture, no tools, screws, or sockets required.

 However, some customers have found other creative uses for them.
 One customer installed metal strips across the ceiling of a garage and attached the strips and drivers to that, allowing the garage to have continuous lines of light spanning the ceiling.